Mental Health Counselling for Thanatophobia the Fear of Dying – Available in Wolverhampton and Online Worldwide

 The good news is that the vast majority of people who suffer from Thanatophobia will find a course of Psychological Therapy helps enormously.

-If you’re committed to overcoming your thanatophobia then we highly recommend following our Advanced Tranceformental CBT programme with Paul.
-Tranceformental CBT is available as an Online Therapy as well as a self-directed programme.
+If you’re committed to overcoming your Thanatophobia problems then we highly recommend following our Advanced Tranceformental CBT programme with Paul which is available as an Online Therapy as well as a self-directed programme.

 The Tranceformental programme is a highly successful & pragmatic mental health counselling course, run over 10 sessions, that will teach you everything you need to know to understand your problem, identify how unhelpful thinking and limiting beliefs might be reinforcing the issue, and then show you how to make any changes to your unhelpful thinking styles or maladaptive safety behaviours that you may have developed as part of your coping strategies.

 Our Tranceformental CBT programme is an evidence-based, research supported approach used by mental health practitioners around the World.